zzwu29/bag_extractor/README.md

 bag_scripts
 =============

-Efficient rosbag scripts for multi-topics (Camera, IMU, GNSS, UWB and groundtruth) in Python
+Efficient rosbag scripts for multi-topics (Camera, IMU, GNSS, UWB and groundtruth) in Python.

+And for lidar file, please refer to this [repositorty](https://github.com/zzwu29/livox_repub).

 Getting Started
 ---------------